-On the road with royal alley-barnes, Acting Director for the Seattle Office of Arts & Culture
+On the road with royal alley-barnes, Interim Director for the Seattle Office of Arts & Culture

 Seattle is an incredible City that is home to a diverse and expansive art and cultural sector.
 Almost every neighborhood is home to art, artists, and the threads that weave our cultural landscape into a rich city that thrives because art is everywhere.
 From our city’s first people’s to the birth of the state, music, art and culture have defined our region.